-In addition to the Audit Committee, the Board has established the GHRC Committee, which is currently comprised of Donald Olds, Hamnett Hill and Terry Yanofsky, all of whom are independent within the meaning of NI 58-101.
-Mr. Olds is the chair of the GHRC Committee.
-For more information on the Audit Committee, including the text of its terms of reference, refer to the Audit Committee section in our annual information form for Fiscal 2020.
+In addition to the Audit Committee (the "Audit Committee"), the Board has established the GHRC Committee (As the context may require, the term "Committee" shall refer to the Audit Committee or the GHRC Committee and collectively, "Committees"), which is currently comprised of Terry Yanofsky, Donald Olds and John Khabbaz, all of whom are independent within the meaning of NI 58-101.
+Ms. Yanofsky is the Chair of the GHRC Committee.
+For more information on the Audit Committee, including the text of its terms of reference, refer to the Audit Committee section in our annual information form for Fiscal 2022.